ABC Kids (Australia): 2011–present: Part-time channel refocus

-In 2011, all children's programming was moved from the main ABC channel and was divided between ABC 4 Kids and ABC3.
+In May 2011, the weekday morning children's block on ABC1 was removed.
 ABC for Kids on 2 rebranded as ABC 4 Kids and was refocused as a part-time channel for preschoolers sharing the same bandwidth of ABC2 between 6am and 7pm.
 A new logo based on the ABC3 logo was also introduced.

+In early 2014 all children's programming was removed from the main ABC channel and was divided between ABC 4 Kids and ABC3.
 Broadcasting of the channel was rescheduled to begin at 5am instead of 6am on 7 July 2014.

 On 2 March 2015, the name of the channel was changed to ABC Kids and a new logo inspired by the classic children's logo was unveiled.

 Within the rebrand of ABC Comedy on 4 December 2017, broadcasting of the channel was rescheduled to end at 7:30pm instead of 7pm.

-On 1 October 2018, ABC Kids first aired the Logie award-winning animated preschool television series Bluey.

 The channel again received a new logo and look on 17 March 2020, introducing three animated characters based on the classic logo (an apple, a bee and a crocodile named Croc, instead of a carrot).
 The rebrand was designed by ABC Made, the ABC's in-house award-winning creative team.

-Broadcasting of the channel was rescheduled to end at 6:30pm instead of 7:30pm on 1 January 2023.

-Broadcasting of the channel was rescheduled to end at 7pm instead of 6:30pm on 6 February 2023, due to audience feedback.

-Broadcasting of the channel was rescheduled back to end at 7:30pm instead of 7pm on 13 February 2023, due to complaints.
+On 1 January 2023, ABC Kids lost an hour of programming, with the closedown and the transition to ABC TV Plus moved to 6:30pm; the ABC cited that ABC TV Plus wanted to take advantage of a "co-viewing" audience of older children and adults in the evenings at that hour, but the decision was criticised by parents who were used to the 7:30pm closedown.
+On 13 February 2023, the ABC reverted the change and moved ABC Kids' closedown back to 7:30pm.